NEW BOOK - Have You Ever Looked - Available Now

 “So be it.”

 The wind howls coming from all sides, filling the still air with a fog of death.
 The men look around for explanation as the room darkens further.
 A floating red glow from the valley outside rides the wind toward the bedroom window.
 Slipping through in a shadowy mist, a wraith appears, floating in the bedroom chamber.
-The apparition lets out a curdling shriek and the Constable convulses in fear.
-The Inspector lets a shot ring out at the shadow, and the wraith dodges the blast, floating upward to the corner of the room.
+The apparition bares a boar’s head, a large gash split across its right eye, festering in maggots that fall from the ghastly wound.
+Its slender skeletal body, more human than animal, stands shrouded beneath a sage green cloak.
+It levitates higher, drifting toward the corner of the room.
+Flesh peels from bone running down the spirit’s legs, dripping off of hooved feet that show from beneath the cloak.
+It lets out a curdling shriek and the constable convulses in fear.
+The inspector raises the shotgun, letting a blast ring out at the wraith.
+There is a moment of silence as a cloud of black powder settles from the shot.
+The wraith hovers, unmoved, unaffected.
 It raises a bony finger pointing toward me, and my body rises from the bed, levitating off the mattress in a crucified pose.

-The Inspector reflexively steps back, tripping over his heels and falling hard to the floor, shotgun slipping from his grip across the stone floor.
+The inspector falls back, tripping over his heels, crashing to the ground.
+His shotgun slides across the stone floor out of reach.
 The spirit glows in the darkness, growing brighter and brighter, the light blinding.
-The room ramps up in a deafening hum as the wraith charges at the hovering body, slamming into me, inhabiting my figure, taking control.
+A deafening hum ramps up as the wraith charges at my floating body, slamming into me, inhabiting my figure, taking control.

 “I am sorry,” I say, just before the light goes out and my eyes roll over black.